Menu

 6. Q&A, wrap up, and important ACA administrative updates – ACA staff

-The August 2023 APH will not occur due to summer recess for our members and staff.
 Meetings and an updated schedule for the 2024 FY will resume in September 2023.

 MCA Advocacy